 Each time you visit the animals at the Oakland Zoo, you will be helping animals in the wild.
-The Oakland Zoo has launched a new initiative called "Quarters for Conservation", which will dramatically enhance our ability to support wildlife conservation.
-You, our members and visitors, will be part of this exciting evolution in conservation.
+Oakland Zoo has launched an initiative called "Quarters for Conservation", which dramatically enhances our ability to support wildlife conservation.
+You, our members and visitors, are part of this incredible effort to take action for wildlife.

-In August 2014, the funds will be calculated.
-Fifty percent will be designated for on-going Oakland Zoo Conservation Fund programs and partnerships.
+Each October, the funds collected are calculated.
+Fifty percent is designated for on-going Oakland Zoo Action for Wildlife programs and partnerships.
 The other half is earmarked for the three projects featured.
-Each project will get a substantial funding gift, determined by the distribution of tokens or "votes".
+Each project will get a substantial funding gift, determined by the distribution of tokens or “votes”.

 A remarkable shift in the role zoos play in the world of conservation emerges as Quarters for Conservation takes the Association of Zoos and Aquariums (AZA) by storm.
 With over eighteen zoos already involved and more planning to launch, saving wildlife is possible!